 Why is it we find it difficult to release some items?

-A number of researchers have considered this question and further research is needed, but here are some of the reasons it’s not so is easy to tackle your possessions.
+A number of researchers have considered this question and further research is needed, but here are some of the reasons it’s not so is easy to tackle your possessions and clear clutter.

 Perhaps the item: